 “Do you know that boas love kittens and chickens?”
 This comment had me checking under my bed every night for at least a month.

-Truth be told, a boa constrictor’s markings are beautiful but I do hope that my sixty minutes of a close encounter with a boa will serve me for a lifetime!
+Truth be told, a boa constrictor’s markings are beautiful but I do hope that my sixty minutes of a close encounter with a boa constrictor in Costa Rica will serve me for a lifetime!

 Oh i am not sure i will keep my self control !
 Good text Alison !!!